digas99/wanikani-kanji-highlighter/README.md

 ### Settings:
 On the extension popup, you will find the app settings.
 - **Kanji info popup:** show the popup with the details of a highlighted kanji, when hover over it
-- **Kanji counter on icon:** show the number of highlighted Kanji in the page on the icon of the extension (doesn't count above *99* kanji for readability purposes)
+- **Kanji counter on icon:** show the number of highlighted Kanji in the page, on the icon of the extension
 - **Highlight style:** choose how do you want the kanji to be highlighted

 ## Pictures